How Can I Change Accounting Methods?

 The Internal Revenue Service allows businesses to use either the accrual accounting method or the cash accounting method to track and report financial data.
 Business owners also have the option of using a combination of both accounting systems.
 There's a lot of flexibility here, but there's one catch – you must continue to use whatever method you choose when you first inform the IRS that you've elected to track and report that way during the first year of your business operation.

-This isn't quite as carved-in-granite as it sounds, however.
+It isn't quite as carved-in-granite as it sounds, however.
 You can reach out to the IRS in advance and request permission to change accounting methods.
 As long as you do so, you should be fine, but failure to make the request can result in penalties imposed by the IRS.

 Getting IRS Approval

 If you elect to change things up at any time after you've set up your accounting method and filed your first business income tax return, you must file a current Form 3115 to request the change.
-This is the case whether you want to change your overall accounting method or just the accounting treatment of any particular item.
+It is the case whether you want to change your overall accounting method or just the accounting treatment of any particular item.

-Changes in accounting method that require approval from the IRS include switching from a cash basis method to an accrual basis method or vice versa – switching from an accrual basis method to a cash basis method.
+Changes in accounting methods that require approval from the IRS include switching from a cash basis method to an accrual basis method or vice versa – switching from an accrual basis method to a cash basis method.
 You must also request an official OK from the IRS to make a change in the method or basis used to value your inventory.
 Changes in your depreciation or amortization methods generally require approval, but some changes in the straight-line method are permitted without special permission from the IRS.

 If you're unsure if your situation qualifies for this special dispensation, consult with a business tax professional to make sure because the rules are complex.